By Jerry Del Priore

 South Shore HS – 14, Dewitt Clinton – 06 (City Conference)

-It was one more tight game for the Vikings, and they pulled out yet another tilt, edging the Governors, 14-06, Saturday in the Bronx.
+It was another tight game for the Vikings, and they pulled out yet another tilt, edging the Governors, 14-06, Saturday in the Bronx.

 South Shore senior signal caller Jason Martin threw for 115 yards on 6 for 16 passing with a touchdown connection to junior receiver Sidney Jackson.
 Martin also rushed for 137 yards on 18 carries for the Vikings (6-2).